The responsibilities of a CEO evolve more than any other position as a business grows.

 Skip-level roundtables, where you engage with team members directly, are effective for understanding team dynamics.
 Regularly convene groups to discuss company positives and areas of improvement.
 Structure these sessions with specific inquiries and identify recurring themes.
 Share the findings (while maintaining confidentiality) with the concerned executive.
 Such interactions also bolster a culture of approachability.

-Offer clear, precise feedback to executives.
+Offer clear, precise feedback to leaders.
 Balance constructive criticism with positive reinforcement.
 Regular feedback, especially during the initial phases of collaboration, is essential.
 Additionally, provide comprehensive written feedback biannually.
 This written record should reiterate previously discussed points.

 Periodic management retreats also promote team unity and combat against political work atmospheres.